Sholex-Team/LilSholex/README.md

    - `ssl_key`: SSL private key
    - `dhparam`: SSL dhparam
    - `domain`: Your Domain
+   - `webhook_token`: Security token which Telegram will include in its webhook requests headers
    - `persianmeme_help_messages`: A JSON file containing help messages and animations
 4. Replace {persianmeme_token} & {domain} inside conf/nginx.conf with
    your domain and bot token